tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Tue Nov 06 2007

-Dorinda Farrell (a 61-year-old White wealthy academic) entered a church, ready to deliver a speech to religious people.
+Dorinda Farrell (a 61-year-old white wealthy academic) entered a church, ready to deliver a speech to religious people.
 She believed religion as an outdated, obsolete entity that has to adapt to the changing times.
 Its followers should leave faith and adopt the truth of atheism.
 Dorinda Farrell had extensive experience in preaching her views to theists.
 She was not afraid.
 As Dorinda Farrell entered the church, she heared a small rasping noise. she knew that it was because of the wind, and not a sign of angels and demons fighting each other (as angels and demons do not exist).

 Dorinda Farrell used practical experience and common sense to argue that the world is just one big simulation, run by a supercomputer called The Unblinking Eye.
 Dorinda Farrell argued that the Unblinking Eye was a personal, physical being that humans can relate to and communicate with.